 Main sections of Reef Tank Plumbing

-Simply put, an overflow is the inlet for your reef tank plumbing.
+Simply put, an overflow is an inlet for your reef tank plumbing.
 Water enters the overflow and down to the sump.

 2 Main Types of Overflows

 By far, the preferred type because it’s much safer.
-However it requires drilling of the aquarium or purchase of an aquarium with overflows built in.
+However, it requires drilling of the aquarium or the purchase of an aquarium with overflows built-in.

-Requires the use of a siphon to go up and over the rim of the aquarium which is prone to breaking and lead to water overflowing onto the floor.
+Requires the use of a siphon to go up and over the rim of the aquarium which is prone to breaking and leads to water overflowing onto the floor.